-You are probably reading this because you have had worrying side effects from cancer drugs, etc. As a tiny percentage may have an allergic reaction to the vaccine, we will all want to check before accepting the vaccine; we have every right to do so – but why the reluctance to give us information, or help us check before taking the vaccine?
+You are probably reading this because you have had worrying side effects from cancer drugs, etc. You might be from an ethnic minority, or one of the tiny percentage who could have an allergic reaction to the vaccine, and want to check before accepting the vaccine.
+We have every right to do so – but why the reluctance to give us information, or help us check before taking the vaccine?

-All the information, including the expensive 12 page 4-colour leaflet that is sent out with your vaccination letter, passes the buck.
+All the information, including the expensive 12 page 4-colour leaflet that is sent out with our vaccination letter, passes the buck.
 Phone calls, online forms etc. send one round and round and back again.
-It’s time the NHS admitted honestly they don’t know.
-It’s a new crisis, and honesty is always the best policy.
+It’s time the NHS offered a one-stop Helpline to answer sensible queries.

 Meantime, I go checking every agency that might help us.

 The Patients’ Association was founded to give patients a voice, and Angela from their helpline comes up with info that provides reliable answers to many vaccine concerns.
 Your questions may very likely have an answer here https://www.anaphylaxis.org.uk/covid-19-advice/pfizer-covid-19-vaccine-and-allergies/